TrueNASTrueNAS Nightly Development Documentation

 To change the permission level for some share users, add a new group, reassign the user(s) to the new group, then modify the share dataset ACL to include this new group and the desired permissions.

-2. Go Local Users, select a user, click Edit, remove the builtin-user entry from Auxiliary Groups and add the new group.
+2. Go to Users, select a user, click Edit, remove the builtin-user entry from Auxiliary Groups and add the new group.
 Click Save.
 Repeat this step for each user or change the group assignment in the directory server to the new group.

 3. Edit the filesystem (dataset) permissions.
 Use one of the methods to access the Edit ACL screen for the share dataset.